 Students at the Graduate School of Social Work will complete the requirements for the Advanced Social Work Practice degree program to earn their Master of Social Work (MSW) degree.
-The Advanced Social Work Practice degree program will prepare students with the theoretical knowledge, applied skills, and values to work across a continuum of services at micro, mezzo and macro levels.
+The Advanced Social Work Practice degree program will prepare students with the theoretical knowledge, applied skills, and values to work across a continuum of services at individual, family, group, organization and community systems levels.
 Our model prepares students to practice with a wide range of populations and settings to meet the needs of your community.